 Frequently Asked Questions About Digestive Diseases

-To reduce your chances of getting hepatitis:
+To lower your chances of getting the disease:

 - Use a latex condom during sex.

-- Don't share needles or take drugs.
+- Don't share needles or take illegal drugs.

 - Practice good personal hygiene, such as thorough hand-washing.

 - Don't use an infected person's personal items, such as razors or toothbrushes.